danrabayda/AudioStudio/README.md

 decimate(s,new_rate,old_rate=44100)
 rough downsampling from one freq to a new lower one, I made this becasue scipy.signal.decimate only does integer downsampling, mine is general

+lengthwise_median_filter(sp,res,stride=1)
+median filter in only the lengthwise direction for a greyscale spectrogram. the resolution is the number of pixels lengthwise to include in the filter.

+multiple_filter(funcs,params,ai)
+iterates one function f at a time to make f(f(f(a,pi))), where params=[p1,p2,p3].
+The number of iterations equal to the length of params & funcs arrays.
+Available funcs are 'm' (median filter), 'g' (gaussian filter), and 'l' (lengthwise median filter), the params for these specifically are integer filter resolutions.

 vdir(directory)
 verify a directory exists, if not make it